tock/tock-www/_posts/2018-03-21-peripheral-management.md

 The particularly cool bit here is that when the driver is done with the hardware reference, Rust will automatically `Drop` it, which will invoke our `after_peripheral_access` method.
-This gives us a sane place to check things like whether this peripheral is active (i.e. doing a DMA transfer) or whether it can be powered off.
+This gives us a single place to check things like whether this peripheral is active (i.e. doing a DMA transfer) or whether it can be powered off.

-Power management is a notoriously hard problem for embedded operating systems, but with the `PeripheralManager` it's surprisingly easier.
+Power management is a notoriously hard problem for embedded operating systems, but with the `PeripheralManager` it's surprisingly straight-forward.
 The previous SAM4L USART driver had nineteen calls to `enable_clock` and five to `disable_clock`, plus an [outstanding clock mystery][usart-int] in the interrupt handler.
-By centralizing clock management, driver authors no longer have to reason through all possible execution paths to ensure they're correctly checking clocks everywhere.
+By centralizing clock management, driver authors no longer have to reason through all possible execution paths to be certain they're correctly checking clocks everywhere.
 I was able to add low-power support to SPI in half an hour and it just worked on the first try, which was absolutely mind-blowing to me.

 ## PeripheralManager in Action